Graduate Course Catalog 2016-2017

 - The student cannot be on an assistantship or fellowship, unless such support covers research that is being conducted out of the geographic area (50 miles).

 - The student has recently relocated and/or permanently resides out of the immediate geographic area (50 miles) prior to the beginning of classes.
-The 50-mile radius may be waived if the student is not receiving University support, has met the one-year residency requirement, is working full-time and will only be on campus sporadically to meet with his or her adviser, or if the student has completed all requirements for the degree prior to the end of the drop/add period (end of the third week).
+The 50-mile radius may be waived if the student is not receiving University support, has met the one-year residency requirement, is working full time and will only be on campus sporadically to meet with his or her adviser, or if the student has completed all requirements for the degree prior to the end of the drop/add period (end of the second week).

 - The student is temporarily out of the region (50 miles) for at least one semester, conducting research related to his or her dissertation.